samboy/MaraDNS/README.md

 # What is MaraDNS

 MaraDNS is a free open-source computer program written by Sam Trenholme.
-MaraDNS is mostly POSIX 2001 compliant, with a small number of exceptions (see POSIX below).
+MaraDNS is mostly POSIX 2001 and C99 compliant, with a small number of exceptions (see POSIX below).

 MaraDNS implements the Domain Name System (DNS), an essential internet service.
 MaraDNS is open source software: This means that anyone is